flowupio/FlowUpAndroidSDK/README.md

  }
 ```

 This configuration will use a no operational version of the library in your release builds.
-This **no operational** version wont include FlowUp or any related dependency in your release APK.
+This **no operational** version won't include FlowUp or any related dependency in your release APK.

 How to build this project
 -------------------------